 Sam Brooks, TV and gaming editor

 Let’s be frank: It’s hard to look at The Office UK in the wake of everything that Ricky Gervais is now; a petulant child and a lazy stand-up comedian who can’t take it even a fraction as hard as he thinks he can give it out.
-He’s turned from someone who simply played David Brent into someone whose worst and most prescient qualities could be accurately filtered through the character.
-The rest of the show absolutely holds up, but unfortunately for the show, Gervais holds as the centre, and everything about David Brent that makes you uncomfortable as a watcher is doubly, triply true of Gervais.
+He’s turned from someone who simply played David Brent into someone, it’s now clear, whose worst qualities were filtered the character.
+The rest of the show absolutely holds up, but unfortunately for the show, Gervais is its centre, and everything about David Brent that makes you uncomfortable as a watcher is doubly, triply true of Gervais.

-Ultimately, I fall on the side of The Office US because there’s a more accessible heart there.
-There’s heart to The Office UK too, but you need to crawl under a bunch of barbed wire and lava pits to get there, and in our dark times sometimes what you need is a show that wears it’s dorky, gawky heart on its sleeve.
+Ultimately, I fall on the side of The Office US because of its more accessible heart.
+There’s heart to The Office UK too, but you need to crawl under a bunch of barbed wire and lava pits to get there, and in our dark times sometimes what you need is a show that wears it’s dorky heart on its sleeve.